-We have lived in Saltash since 1994, moving across the river with wife Debbie and 2 daughters from Plymouth.
+Steve Miller has lived in Saltash since 1994, moving across the river with wife Debbie and 2 daughters from Plymouth.
 One daughter still lives in the Town with her family, the other having moved "far down West" and now with her own business.
-After commuting back across the bridge for nearly 10 years to the Dockyard, I realised there was life outside those walls, and fortunately had the opportunity to be paid to leave!
+After commuting back across the bridge for nearly 10 years to the Dockyard, Steve realised there was life outside those walls, and fortunately had the opportunity to be paid to leave!

-Having spent over 15 years there in IT, I fell into becoming self-employed in my former skills as an electrician which developed into wider property maintenance (now more services) as I get bored quickly!
+Having spent over 15 years there in IT, Steve fell into becoming self-employed in his former skills as an electrician which developed into wider property maintenance.

 Steve also started becoming more involved in community events and initiatives, which culminated in him standing for Town Council in 2017 for Saltash West ward and he is currently Vice Chairman of the Services Committee of the Town Council.
 Steve says, "There is much to be done to enhance the town's environment, but I see devolution of property and assets from Cornwall as an opportunity to regain control of its destiny".

 |David Yates (Saltash West) |